Our Conference

 Where?
 Technology and Innovation Centre, University of Strathclyde

-The conference is free to attend and aims to provide insight on the work the institute and its partners conduct, and the importance this has across Scotland.
+Our inaugural conference aims to provide insight on the work the institute and its partners conduct, and the importance this has across Scotland.

-Lunch will be provided at the conference, including refreshments across both days.
-There will also be designated quiet spaces within the conference centre to allow you to work and take calls
+Lunch and refreshments will be provided throughout the day.
+There will also be designated quiet spaces within the conference centre to allow you to work and take calls.

 Thursday 18th September